Using our advice

 This preparation is only licensed for neonates, children and young people under 18 years of age, not adults.

-Licensed medicines used in an unlicensed manner
+Licensed medicines used ‘off-label’

 Warfarin tablets